-Click here for a map with more 2021 Massachusetts tax rate info
+Click here for a map with more 2024 property tax rates

-Massachusetts property real estate taxes are calculated by multiplying the property's value by the location's ad valorem tax rate.
+Massachusetts property real estate taxes are calculated by multiplying the property's value by the location's real estate tax.

-Property tax rates are also referred to as property mill rates.
+Property tax rates are also called property mill rates.
 If you're wondering what is the mill rate or what is the property tax rate in any town in Massachusetts, you've come to the right page.

 Taxable property in Massachusetts is assigned by an assessor to one of four classes: commercial, industrial, open space, or residential.
 The tax bill for a property is based upon the fair market value of that asset.